Digitex Futures Liquidation Engine and Insurance Fund

 Liquidation Engine Key Points

-- Traders on the Digitex Futures exchange must have sufficient Initial Margin in their trading account to open a futures position.
+- Traders on the Digitex Futures exchange must have sufficient Initial Margin in their Betfair Trading account to open a futures position.

-- After opening a futures position, a trader must have sufficient Maintenance Margin in their trading account to keep that position open.
+- After opening a futures position, a trader must have sufficient Maintenance Margin in their Betfair Trading account to keep that position open.

 - The Maintenance Margin required to maintain an open position is 50% of the Initial Margin the trader posted to open that position.